Co-ops

 You don’t want the letter to imply you’re overly social and will be entertaining all the time.

 “Talking about how someone has many friends and likes to travel and socialize might suggest to the board [the buyer] is some kind of a party animal and they could face noise issues,” Lahav says.
-Instead, emphasize dedication to work and good work ethics.
+Instead, emphasize dedication to work and sound work ethics.

 “In essence, the board is looking to keep a quiet community.
 A board letter should emphasize the professional side and less the socializing side,” he says.